SubhadityaMukherjee/AI-knowledge-base/docs/Vgg.md

 - No of filters : increase by power of two
 - Filter size : Odd numbers
 - SGD + LR Schedule
+- three non-linear activations (instead of one), which makes the function more discriminative